seogihyun/FFmpeg_SuperResolution/README.md

                      --scale {2 or 3 or 4}
 ```
 **[WARNING]**
-Maybe You can not operate this code in local server.
+Maybe You can not operate this code in your local server.
 I recommend you to operate this code in other server like A100, not local.

 ## Result
 ![ezgif com-gif-maker (3)](https://user-images.githubusercontent.com/72849922/122694845-b7b68500-d279-11eb-9977-70f31b87d069.gif)